- Off-exchange plans are ACA-compliant but sold outside the ACA’s exchanges.

 Can I get ACA's subsidies with an off-exchange health plan?

 The exchange is the best option for people who qualify for premium subsidies and cost-sharing subsidies, as subsidies are only available for plans purchased in the exchanges.
 In October 2016, HHS estimated that there were 2.5 million people with off-exchange coverage who would be eligible for subsidies if they switched to the exchange instead.
-Some of those people might be aware of the subsidies in the exchange but may have opted for off-exchange plans for reasons other than cost.
+Some of those people might have been aware of the subsidies in the exchange but may have opted for off-exchange plans for reasons other than cost.
 But it’s also likely that a good number of those folks weren’t aware of how much less they could be paying in premiums if they switched to the exchange.

-‘Silver switch’ approach to CSR funding pushes some enrollees towards off-exchange plans
+‘Silver switch’ approach to CSR funding pushes some enrollees towards off-exchange plans (but American Rescue Plan might lead them back to the exchange)

 In the fall of 2017, the Trump Administration announced that the federal government would no longer fund the ACA’s cost-sharing reductions (CSR).
 States and insurers took varying approaches to address this, but the most common strategy was to add the cost of CSR to Silver plan premiums, since CSR benefits are only available on Silver plans.
 The resulting increase in Silver plan rates meant that premium subsidies grew significantly for 2018 in many states (since the premium subsidy amounts are based on the cost of Silver plans), and have remained disproportionately large ever since, making many subsidized enrollees better off than they would otherwise have been.

 But what about people who don’t get premium subsidies?
 Regulators realized that if those enrollees wanted to buy Silver plans, they’d be stuck with the higher premiums.
 So some states and insurers opted to add the cost of CSR only to on-exchange Silver plan rates, and create slightly different off-exchange versions of those plans, without the cost of CSR added to the premiums.
 (In some states, the off-exchange plans are identical to the on-exchange versions, but the cost of CSR has only been added to the on-exchange version; CMS eliminated the “meaningful difference” rule altogether as of 2019.)
-The majority of the states use this “Silver switch” approach, and it will also continue to be used by most insurers in nearly all states in 2021.
+The majority of the states use this “Silver switch” approach, and it continues to be used by most insurers in nearly all states in 2021.
 The result is lower-cost off-exchange Silver plan rates, compared with the on-exchange Silver plan rates, for people who don’t qualify for premium subsidies.
 This is considered the strategy that’s most protective for the greatest number of consumers.

 But there was also a downside to this approach in 2018 and 2019, because consumers couldn’t switch from an off-exchange plan to an on-exchange plan in the middle of the year unless they had a qualifying event – and a change in income was not considered a qualifying event unless the person was already enrolled in a plan through the exchange.
 So in order to take advantage of the cost savings offered by purchasing a Silver plan outside the exchange (assuming the person was only interested in a Silver plan, and would not want to buy a non-Silver plan through the exchange), enrollees had to fully commit to the off-exchange plan for the whole year – even if their income dropped mid-year into a range that would have made them subsidy-eligible.